Antrikshy/antrikshy.github.io/_posts/2014-08-31-introducing-antrikshs-blog.md

 layout: post
 title: "Introducing Antriksh's Blog"
 permalink: "/blog/introducing-antrikshs-blog"
+description: "An introductory post for Antriksh Yadav's technical blog."
 ---

 Welcome to my personal blog!
 As I grow my skills, work on projects and experiment with code, I will inevitably come across things that are not well-documented online.
 I may figure out ways to accomplish something on a path that is not well-trodden.
 I may design something that requires documentation on a clean page but does not necessitate a GitHub repository.
 This is what this blog is for.
 To rephrase, I will document things on this blog that I don't find elsewhere and which people like me might need at some point.